 [A doe gives us a cautionary glance as she feeds in the early morning stillness along a bubbling stream.]

-[Phil works his way up the heavily braided trail to NMP with an unnamed peak looming over Fish Lakes at left. ++]
+[Phil works his way up the heavily braided trail to NMP with Minnow Peak looming over Fish Lakes at left. ++]

 [So many flowers.]